IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 	- find ancient artificer's lab on how to create advanced automata
 	- find pieces of the old fate engine
 Gilead, the dragon king - The Big Bad
-- steps to regaining physical form?
+- figure out the motif/aesthetic
 - eats people's fate - control over the fate engine will let them eat the fate of everyone + the world itself
 	- what does it mean to lose your fate?
 	- a PC whose fate is eaten becomes a malicious NPC, an aspect of the fate eater